markatcup/markatcup.github.io/MIH/MIH.md

 * **External resources:**
 	* https://council.nyc.gov/land-use/plans/mih-zqa/mih/
 	* See Manhattan Institute [2020 report on effectiveness of MIH](./deblasios-mandatory-inclusionary-housing-program.pdf).
+		* But note that it is the _Manhattan Institute_ --- a notoriously conservative think tank.
 * **Also refers to:**
 	* AMI/MFI
 	* Affordable housing percentages of MFI